swainson-fitz-michael-holness/Beat-Maker-App/README.md

 ### Session 2 - Basic sequencer setup and interface Design.
 Basic structure and design is setup for the pads.
 A sequencer array was created to record the beat sequence to played on playback.

+### Session 3 - Refactoring sequence for full functionality
+This is probably the most tedious step.
+Had to refactor the code to allow the sequencer to be updated and played back extendable to other channels.